wiet-industries/notarial-blockchain/src/main/java/rest/readme.md

 ## REST API
-Rest Api implemented in Spring used handle communication between frontend and node.
+Rest Api implemented in Spring used to handle communication between frontend and Node.
+Rest controller has direct access to Node and is allowed to perform actions on it and also using Spring validators to validate data that comes form endpoints.

+Provides endpoints allowing to controll app from frontend level.

 ### Endpoints